TheFitzZZ/DCS-Config-Manager/README.md

 - Anti-Aliasing enabled for images
 - Now automatically prepares configs for VR/non-vr
 - Added global configuration / temp application directory for shortcuts

+Please note: this project is neither related nor endorsed by Eagle Dynamics or The Fighter Collection.
+It's just a fan project for the community.
+If you as a rights holder have any issues with used assets, please contact me and I'll resolve this asap.